 There are places that draw you in, nudging you to keep walking through its narrow streets and on cobbled pathways, fascinating you with the magic of variety and you keep wondering – what’s more.
 That’s what I felt in Tai O Fishing village in Hong Kong.

 When I reached Tung Chung, Hong Kong, I had a plan.
 But as soon as I stood in the long snaking queue for Cable-Car Ride, I realized a backup plan was necessary.
 We were told that it would take 2 hours just to reach the ticketing counter and then another hour for a chance to board the cable car.
 After standing there for half an hour we decided to take the bus to Ngong Ping, Lantau Island.
 But since the queue for Tai O village, located near Ngong Ping was shorter, we opted to go there.

-Tao O is a quaint fishing village in the south west part of Lantau Island.
+Tai O is a quaint fishing village in the south west part of Lantau Island.
 As soon as I alighted from the bus, a gust of fresh air greeted me.
-So quiet, so serene - you could sit for hours here, watching the waterfront.
+So quiet, so serene – you could sit for hours here, watching the waterfront.

 Instead of taking the boat ride, I thought of spending time inside the village.
-A glimpse of stilt houses, rows of dried fish for sale, puffer fish souvenirs - I was amazed by what the village had to offer.
+A glimpse of stilt houses, rows of dried fish for sale, puffer fish souvenirs – I was amazed by what the village had to offer.
 I haven’t been to a place like this before, so I wanted to spend time looking at stalls, the structure of houses and listen to conversations I did not understand.
 I have seen stilt houses before in my village in Assam.

 View from Tung Chung Footbridge

 Wanna try some Fish Balls

 Fascinated by the dried Star Fish and bird like Puffer Fish!!